rockettheme/docs/Docs/wordpress/themes/kinetic/INDEX.md

 ![](assets/kinetic.jpeg)

-Kinetic encapsulates stylistic freedom using its Color Chooser with 12 preset styles, allowing for easy style customization with just a few clicks.
-Offering an unconventional approach to such designs, combining ease of alteration with a mainstream appearance.
+Kinetic has a versatile and flexible design, styled with scrupulous precision.
+The theme's impressive collection of preset styles, and complementary widget variations are key to the design's appeal, offering an array of stylistic tools to refine your content.

 Requirements
 ------------